hanishkvc/prgs-docs-spreadsheetkvc/README.md

 [DONE] Change fieldsep and quote from within the program (i.e while it is running).

-MAYBE treat each cell like a python variable or statement or expression.
+[PARTIAL] MAYBE treat each cell like a python variable or statement or expression.
 So also no need for = prefix.
 All text needs Quotes.

-	Maybe each cell contains either a Int, Float or String data type.
+	[DONE] Maybe each cell contains either a Int, Float or String data type.

+		Each cell contains either Nothing or =expression or Numeric or Text

-	Maybe Retain = prefix to trigger eval, while without = interpret as one of the basic data types.
+	[DONE] Maybe Retain = prefix to trigger eval, while without = interpret as one of the basic data types.

 [DONE] Move file related stuff to fileio module.